lbrclbrc/my_coin/whitepaper_draft.md

 **Implementation navigation (ZK details that will be used later in the anonymous-pay section):**

-- ZK circuits related to the anonymous layer (not ACCT in this subsection, but anonymous pay and internal transfers):
+- ZK circuits related to the anonymous layer (not account-to-anonymous deposits in this subsection, but anonymous pay and internal transfers):
   - `zkcrypto/src/zkproof_for_anon_pay_gen.rs`
   - `zkcrypto/src/zkproof_for_anon_pay_verify.rs`
 - Protocol documentation (logical description of the anonymous-pay circuit):